THE TEAM

 Amie Avila has been a vital part of the World Farmers team since 2020, bringing her expertise and dedication to the organization.
 She holds a degree in Business Administration from Southern New Hampshire University.
 Prior to joining World Farmers, Amie founded and successfully operated her own non-emergency medical transportation company for 18 years.
 Amie's favorite aspect of working with World Farmers is the opportunity to interact with farmers and assist them in developing business plans, helping them experience the rewards of owning and operating their own businesses.
 Her passion for empowering others and supporting sustainable agriculture is evident in her daily work.
 Outside of her professional role, Amie cherishes spending time with her husband, Charles, and their two daughters, Aaliyah and Mariah.
 They love going on new adventures together, creating lasting memories through exploration and shared experiences.

-Jessy is responsible for program management and development, coordinating organizational and strategic partnerships, and any advocacy efforts.
-Jessy works closely with the farmers at Flats Mentor Farm to develop and refine all programs and services to fit individual needs, ensuring each Flats Mentor farmer is fully supported in their farming goals.
+Jessy is responsible for building and maintaining relationships with non-profit and community partners for the organization, advocacy efforts, developing new programs to meet farmers' individual needs and goals, and land acquisition conversations in partnership with the leadership team.
+Starting as Program Director in 2015, Jessy has been committed to ensuring the organization provides comprehensive support to farmers in our network, and has grown World Farmers' programming to support farmers in meeting the vision they have for themselves and their enterprise; striving to ensure all programs continue to develop as farmer-driven.
 Prior to joining World Farmers Jessy worked with a local NGO in the Marsabit region of Kenya, lived and worked on a farm in the Green Mountains, and worked in community outreach and led federal, state, and local policy efforts for the Community Food and Justice Coalition in Oakland, CA.

 Kurt Schuffels, Land and Conservation Manager